-(b) Online portal services: The Group enters into contracts with customers to serve advertisements in its portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognized based on actual impressions/click-throughs/leads delivered.
+Online portal services: The Group enters into contracts with customers to serve advertisements in its portal and the Group is paid on the basis of impressions, click-throughs or leads and in each case the revenue is recognized based on actual impressions/clickthroughs/leads delivered.
 Revenue from advertisements displayed on portals is recognized ratably over the period of contract

 In the case of electronic commerce transactions, there are no performance obligations or minimum guarantees.
-The Group acts in the capacity of an agent rather than as the principal for these transactions, and the revenue recognized on a net basis is the amount of the commission earned by the Group.
+The Group predominantly acts in the capacity of an agent rather than as the principal for these transactions, and the revenue recognized on a net basis is the amount of the commission earned by the Group except for transactions related to "gift certificates" which are accounted on "gross" basis.